Russia sets cease-fire for evacuations amid heavy shelling

 Russia has made significant advances in southern Ukraine as it seeks to block access to the Sea of Azov.
 Capturing Mariupol could allow Moscow to establish a land corridor to Crimea, which Russia annexed from Ukraine in 2014 in a move that most other countries considered illegal.

-But much of the Russian advance has become stalled, including an immense military convoy that has been almost motionless for days north of Kyiv.
+But much of the Russian advance has become stalled, including an immense military convoy north of Kyiv.

 A senior US defense official said Sunday that the U.S. assesses that about 95% of the Russian forces that had been arrayed around Ukraine are now inside the country.
 The official, who spoke on condition of anonymity to discuss military assessments, said Russian forces continue to advance in an attempt to isolate Kyiv, Kharkhiv and Chernihiv, but are being met with strong Ukrainian resistance.